MonzurulAlam/OpenXamp/README.md

 Open Source Bio-signal Amplifier

 ### OBJECTIVES:
-<P align="justify"> The objective of this project is to develop a wearable bio signal amplifier for sensing physiological signals.
+<P align="justify"> The objective of this project is to develop a wearable bio-signal amplifier for sensing physiological signals.

 ### CONTACT:
 Dr. Monzurul Alam <br/>